UPBGE/UPBGE-Docs/source/api/bge.texture.rst

       :type refresh_source: bool
-      :arg timestamp: If the texture controls a VideoFFmpeg object: timestamp (in seconds from the start of the movie) of the frame to be loaded; this can be used for video-sound synchonization by passing :attr:`~bge.types.KX_SoundActuator.time` to it. (optional)
+      :arg timestamp: If the texture controls a VideoFFmpeg object: timestamp (in seconds from the start of the movie) of the frame to be loaded; this can be used for video-sound synchonization by passing :attr:`KX_SoundActuator.time` to it. (optional)
       :type timestamp: float

    .. attribute:: source